ashiklom/pecan.book/Adding-an-Ecosystem-Model.md

 ## write.config.MODEL (required)

+This module performs two primary tasks.
+The first is to take the list of parameter values and model input files that it receives as inputs and write those out in whatever format(s) the MODEL reads (e.g. a settings file).
+The second is to write out a shell script, jobs.sh, which, when run, will start your model run and convert its output to the PEcAn standard (netCDF with metadata currently equivalent to the [MsTMIP standard](http://nacp.ornl.gov/MsTMIP_variables.shtml)).
+Within the MODEL directory take a close look at inst/template.job and the example write.config.MODEL to see an example of how this is done.
+It is important that this script writes or moves outputs to the correct location so that PEcAn can find them.
+The example function also shows an example of writing a model-specific settings/config file, also by using a template.

-## model2netcdf.MODEL (required)
+## model2netcdf.MODEL

+This module converts model output into the PEcAn standard (netCDF with metadata currently equivalent to the [MsTMIP standard](http://nacp.ornl.gov/MsTMIP_variables.shtml)).
+This file was previously required, but now that the conversion is called within jobs.sh it is much easier to convert outputs using other approaches.

 ## met2model.MODEL

 Converts meteorology input files from the PEcAn standard (netCDF, CF metadata) to the format required by the model.
+This file is optional if you want to specify input files explicitly, which is often the easiest way to get up and running quickly.
+However, this function is required if you want to benefit from PEcAn's meteorology workflows and model run cloning.

 # PEcAn Database